fgolshan/polaris/README.md

 The script will:
 - generate traffic flows according to a JSON specification,
-- optionally apply traffic engineering (TE) events and/or bandwidth capping,
+- optionally apply traffic engineering (TE) events and/or bandwidth capping according to optional JSON specifications,
 - collect client/server logs and router metrics (Prometheus),
 - produce summary files and plots.